Elahehpouryaghoub/Nanoparticles_Toxicity/README.md

 After loading the dataset, **preprocessing** was performed to ensure compatibility with machine learning models.

 1️⃣ **One-Hot Encoding** was applied to transform the categorical **nanoparticle (NPs) column** into a numerical format, making it suitable for machine learning.
 Since One-Hot Encoding produces only **0s and 1s**, these values remained unchanged even after normalization.
+2️⃣  **A correlation heatmap** was generated to visually assess the linear relationships between all features and the target class (toxicity).
+This helped identify features with strong positive or negative correlations to toxicity, such as NOxygen,NPs_TiO2, and NPs_ZnO providing early insights into which variables might be influential in predicting nanoparticle toxicity.

-2️⃣ The **target column (toxicity label)** was separated from the feature set, and the dataset was split into **training (80%) and testing (20%) sets**.
+3️⃣ The **target column (toxicity label)** was separated from the feature set, and the dataset was split into **training (80%) and testing (20%) sets**.

-3️⃣ **Feature Normalization** was applied to scale all numerical features between **0 and 1**, ensuring models learn effectively without bias toward larger values.
+4️⃣ **Feature Normalization** was applied to scale all numerical features between **0 and 1**, ensuring models learn effectively without bias toward larger values.
 The processed data was then converted back into a dataframe.

-4️⃣ A **custom evaluation function** was implemented to compute **accuracy, recall, precision, and F1-score** for performance comparison.
+5️⃣ A **custom evaluation function** was implemented to compute **accuracy, recall, precision, and F1-score** for performance comparison.

-5️⃣ Machine learning models including **XGBoost, SVM, Random Forest, Decision Tree, Logistic Regression, and ANN (Artificial Neural Network)** were trained and evaluated.
+6️⃣ Machine learning models including **XGBoost, SVM, Random Forest, Decision Tree, Logistic Regression, and ANN (Artificial Neural Network)** were trained and evaluated.

 ---